 - Variations in tritium production and processing at SRS - Implementing effluent controls beginning in the early 1960s - SRS tritium inventory continuing to deplete and decay

-As discussed in Chapter 6, Radiological Dose Assessment, the tritium stream transport value was higher than the direct releases value.
-Therefore, the compliance dose calculations for 2019 use the tritium stream transport value of 452 Ci.
+As Chapter 6, Radiological Dose Assessment, discusses, the direct releases value was higher than the tritium stream transport value.
+Therefore, the compliance dose calculations for 2020 use the tritium stream transport value of 519 Ci.